Integration over families of Lagrangian submanifolds in BV formalism: Introduction

 We want to obtain BRST invariants by integrating $\Omega$ over some closed cycles \cite{Schwarz:2000ct}.

 \commentstarts{ This construction (and related) was also used in \cite{Bonechi:2011um,Cattaneo:2015vsa}, and on manifolds with a boundary in \cite{Cattaneo:2015vsa,Cattaneo:2016zrn}. }\commentends

-This procedure is used in the definition of string amplitudes\footnote{BV formalism was applied to string worldsheet theory in \cite{Craps:2005wk}}.
+This procedure was used in \cite{Schwarz:2000ct} to define string amplitudes\footnote{BV formalism was applied to string worldsheet theory in \cite{Craps:2005wk}}.
 We have to integrate over the moduli space of metrics on a genus $g$ Riemann surface.
 When we vary the metric, the variation of the worldsheet action is $Q$-exact: